 I also add a little heavy cream while melting the caramel so that your teeth don’t crack when you bite into the strawberries!
 The cream softens the caramel a bit.
 If you want to soften the caramel more, add a little more heavy cream while you are melting the caramels.

-Assembling your chocolate salted caramel strawberries
+Assembling your strawberries

 Once you have your melted chocolate and melted caramel, you are ready to assemble your chocolate salted caramel strawberries.
 First, make sure your strawberries are completely dry before dipping them into the melted chocolate.
 You can let the strawberries air dry in the refrigerator after washing.
 If the strawberries are a little wet, the chocolate will not stick.